pintarj/generz/README.md

 **TLDR**: `.erz` source files can be validated, but nothing is produced yet.

-The architecture of `generz` also include phases, some of them *(lexical, syntax, derivation-tree and semantic analysis)* are already implemented.
+The architecture of `generz` also include phases, some of them *(lexical, syntax, derivation-tree, semantic analysis, intermediate code generation)* are already implemented.
 Those allow the `.erz` source files to be validated but no code is actually generated.

 The following steps would be:

-### `v0.7` - Intermediate code generation

-This phase would generate IC (or [Intermediate representation](https://en.wikipedia.org/wiki/Intermediate_representation)).
-Still nothing is produced.

 ### `v0.8` - Output code generation (TypeScript)